Skip to content

 In this example:

-• The XML get data from source "script/person_data.json" to generate data.
+• The XML gets data from source "script/person_data.json" to generate data.

-• <sourceConstraints> will filter that source data before generate.
+• <sourceConstraints> will filter that source data before generation.

-• The first <rule> trigger when credit_score field in source data is lesser than 600.
-If data in field risk_profile is "High" then keep the data, otherwise remove it.
+• The first <sourceConstraints> applies when credit_score field in source data is less than 600.
+It keeps data only if risk_profile is "High".

 Example 2: Constraints in cascade structure